nodejs/node/COLLABORATOR_GUIDE.md

 Semver-minor commits that introduce new core modules should be treated with extra care.

-* First, the name of the new core module should not conflict with any existing module in the ecosystem unless an agreement with the owner of those modules is reached to transfer ownership.
+The name of the new core module should not conflict with any existing module in the ecosystem unless a written agreement with the owner of those modules is reached to transfer ownership.

-* PRs that introduce new core modules must be landed as semver-minor commits.
-* New core modules must be landed initially as `Experimental` and must go through at least one release cycle before being moved out of experimental.
+New core modules must be landed with a [Stability Index][] of Experimental.
+Pull requests proposing new core modules must still be marked semver-minor.
+New core modules must remain Experimental until a semver-major release.

-* It is recommended to give PRs introducing new core modules more time for review than the typical 48/72 hour review used for other commits.
+It is recommended to give PRs introducing new core modules at least one week for review.
+For new modules that involve significant effort, non-trivial additions to Node.js or significant new capabilities, an [EPS][] is recommended but not required.

 ### Deprecations